spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Company Account

-The [Company Account](/docs/scos/dev/feature-walkthroughs/{{page.version}}/company-account-feature-walkthrough/company-account-feature-walkthrough.html) feature lets you control user access to the system within an organization by configuring different permissions and roles for the company’s entities (units) and users.
+The [Company Account](/docs/scos/dev/feature-walkthroughs/{{page.version}}/company-account-feature-walkthrough/company-account-feature-walkthrough.html) feature lets you control user access to the system within an organization by configuring different permissions and roles for the company's entities (units) and users.

 ### Company account: module relations